cyberooo/key-protection-research/demo_video/readme.md

 ## This folder hosts materials for the POC exploit.

 For ethical considerations, we cannot release the source code of the forged version of Baidu Input Method.
-Instead, we open sourced the attack payload and the loader method (see the ExploitLoader folder), and uploaded the demonstration video to show the effectiveness of our POC exploit.
+Instead, we open-sourced the attack payload and the loader method (see the ExploitLoader folder) and uploaded the demonstration video to show the effectiveness of our POC exploit.

 For the demo video: